Redgate Test Data Manager Implementation Checklist

 Before You Start: What you need to know

-• Test Environment: Use a dedicated test environment to keep live data safe.
+- Test Environment: Use a dedicated test environment to keep live data safe similar to the proof of concept environment below.

-• Skills needed: Linux skills and Kubernetes/Docker knowledge are recommended.
+- Skills needed: Linux skills and SysAdmin skills are needed.
+Some Kubernetes knowledge is recommended.

 Installation Overview